rdnajac/DecodeNcodeAnything/README.md

 - [Illumina](https://www.illumina.com/): For contributions to DNA sequencing technology.
 - [Oxford Nanopore Technology](https://nanoporetech.com/): For advancements in nanopore sequencing.
 - [Kilobaser](https://kilobaser.com/): For innovations in DNA synthesis technology.
-- [Bjarne Stroustrup](http://www.stroustrup.com/): The creator of C++, for his foundational contributions to the language, and guidance in this project.
+- [Bjarne Stroustrup](http://www.stroustrup.com/): For his foundational contributions to C++ and for his guidance in this project.